This post may contain affiliate links. Please read my disclosure policy.

 - El Monterey Chicken & Monterey Jack Cheese Chimichangas (5.62 pounds) – $12.99

 New item alert!
 I’ve been a fan of a lot of the sauces and marinades I’ve tried from Costco so I’m giving this organic, Asian style sauce sweetened with agave nectar a try.
 I’ll report back.
 Update: I’m happy to report that the sauce is a winner.
-Take a look at how I used it, together with the salmon fillet below HERE.
+Use it in simple recipes like this Easy Teriyaki Salmon and Vegetables.

 - Organicville Sesame Teriyaki (35 ounces) – $5.79